|4,001 Letters for Amazon Kindle||See 4,001 Business, Sales & Personal Letters|

 Alice has worked at Burrelle's Press Clipping Company, where she edited and proofread national news articles.
 She also worked for IBM where she edited and authenticated an informative computer program for grade-school children.

-She presently works for WriteExpress where she writes, edits, and proofreads college papers and articles in a variety of categories.
+Her work at WriteExpress was outstanding.
+She wrote, edit, and proofreaded college papers and articles in a variety of categories.
 She was also one of the writers who helped to develop the 3,001 Business & Sales Letters program.
-Additionally, she has written sample business letters and articles for WriteExpress Corporation.
+Additionally, she has written example business letters and articles for WriteExpress.

 See our many awards.